-One of the most successful indie filmmakers in the United States (from $ figures anyway) is Earl Owensby from Shelby, NC.
+One of the most successful indie filmmakers out of the United States (from $ figures anyway) is Earl Owensby from Shelby, NC.
 He made his first film in 1973 for $500,000 and went on to bring in $5 million by selling the international distribution rights for that film Challenge.
-The film went on to earn $20 million globally.
+The film eventually earned $20 million globally.

 Earl Owensby Studios went on to make over 35 films, and Owensby produced, starred, co-wrote and co-directed many of these films (with most of them turning major profits).

-In 1975, Owensby took on the MPAA (Motion Picture Association of America) when they wanted to give his film Dark Sunday an X-rating (would be an NC-17 today) for violence.
-The MPAA board of directors is made up of members from the “Big Six” studios and there had been a history of the MPAA mistreating and disrespecting indie filmmakers.
-Owensby fought for independent filmmaker rights and took the MPAA to court while also speaking in front of congress on the unfair treatment for the indies.
+In 1975, Owensby took on the MPA (Motion Picture Association) when they wanted to give his film Dark Sunday an X-rating (would be an NC-17 today) for violence.
+The MPA board of directors was made up of members from the “Big Six” studios, and there had been a history of the MPA mistreating and disrespecting indie filmmakers.
+Owensby fought for independent filmmaker rights and took the MPA to court while also speaking in front of congress on the unfair treatment for the indies.
 Owensby argued for a G-rating as a matter of principle and made the point that independent filmmakers should be treated with the same respect and fairness as the major studios.
-He case was made, and the MPAA agreed to offer a PG rating for the film, Owensby refused and released the film with the NR (No Rating) rating.
+His case was made, and the MPA agreed to offer a PG rating for the film, Owensby refused and released the film with the NR (No Rating) rating.
 He gained nationwide exposure for this case and brought independent filmmaking into the spotlight.

 In 1982 the film Reuben, Reuben starring Academy Award nominated actor Tom Conti was shot in conjunction with Owensby’s studios and 20th Century Fox in Shelby, N.C..
 The film was also the acting debut for a young actress, Kelly McGillis who would go on to star opposite Tom Cruise in the blockbuster Top Gun.